 Make certain that other people are at least twice the distance of the height of the stems you are about fell.
 Post a lookout and stop felling if people approach.

 Stems up to 8cm diameter can be cut straight through.
 Support the weight of the stem with one hand whilst sawing with the other.

 Stems up to 15cm diameter should be undercut on the front (side facing the direction of fall) before being cut through from behind.

 On larger stems, cut a felling sink in the front.
-Refer to How to fell trees [coming soon].
+See more detail about how to fell trees.

 Cut an angle of 30-45 degrees from the horizontal, or trim the stump to this afterwards.
 It is important that the bark is left intact and tight to the wood.

 Leave a stump 10-20cm high.
 In cases where it has been coppiced before and there is a lot of regrowth it is easier to cut higher than this, where the stems are more separate and the weight less, and to trim the stump afterwards.

 During the early stages many trees will get hung up.
 To untangle these, lift the butt and pull it briskly away.
 If the tree is too heavy to lift, seek someone with more experience to bring the tree down safely.

 Deal with hung up trees immediately – never leave them.
 Don’t let anyone walk underneath the tree until you have dealt with it.